COVID-19 Vaccine Frequently Asked Questions

 Note: Polyethylene glycol (PEG) is in both mRNA vaccines.
 It can also be found in laxatives, makeup, skin care products, personal lubricants, toothpastes, and some contact lenses.
 It is also in cough syrup, and in some food and drinks.

-The mRNA COVID-19 vaccines have been deemed ‘permissible or recommended’ by the Vegan Society, Muslim and Jewish councils in the USA.
-There are no pork-derived materials, the fatty layers that protect the mRNA are plant-based or synthetic, there are no blood fractions or fetal cells products in the vaccines.
+There are no pork-derived materials, the fatty layers that protect the mRNA are plant-based or synthetic, and there are no blood fractions or fetal cells products in the vaccines.

 Source: South Asian COVID Task Force Canada.